mbloch/mapshaper/docs/development/label-tool-design.md

 #### Turning the icon off and on

-Both transitions change which positions are legal, so both are commands and both are one undo step.

-- **Icon on**: the centre cell stops being the default, and a label sitting there moves to `ne` — upper right, the conventional first choice for a point label, and the position a cartographer would have to undo least often.
+- **Icon on**: a label sitting at the centre moves to `ne` — upper right, the conventional first choice for a point label, and the position a cartographer would have to undo least often.
+The shape and the position go in one command, so the pair is one undo step and the text is never briefly drawn over the symbol it just asked for.
+A label placed somewhere of its own is left alone.
-- **Icon off**: the grid locks back to centre and the offsets go with it, so a hand-placed label loses its placement.
-That makes the icon toggle destructive; being one undoable command is what makes it acceptable.
+- **Icon off**: nothing moves.
+See "A symbol changes which position a label is given, and never which it may have" for why it used to.

 This is what `labels` was still needed for, so retiring that mode is now only a
 removal: the two branches above go with it — `selectStyleFeature()`'s